Frequently Asked Questions

 What is included my room?

 All of our residential communities are different.
-Check-out our residential communities pages for more information about amenities, pictures and floor plans.
+Every student is provided a bed, desk, desk chair, and wardrobe/drawer set.
+Check-out our Residential Communities page for more information about amenities, pictures and floor plans.

 Can my friends come visit me?